Pirates of the Caribbean (attraction): Adaptations

 At Disneyland and the Magic Kingdom Park of Walt Disney World, the character of Captain Jack Sparrow is occasionally available for photos and autographs, and is further featured in the short show Captain Jack Sparrow's Pirate Tutorial based loosely on the film series.
 The show is presented in front of or adjacent to the respective park's Pirates of the Caribbean rides and features Captain Jack holding court and enlisting budding pirates to join his crew.
 Alongside Captain Jack is Mack, his faithful crewman; together they teach the audience how to be a pirate.

 A video game by Akella, loosely connected to the first movie's plot, was released to coincide with the film.
-Worlds based on the Pirates of the Caribbean films appear in the Square Enix games Kingdom Hearts II and Kingdom Hearts III.
+Worlds based on the Pirates of the Caribbean films appear in the Square Enix games Kingdom Hearts II and III.

-In 2000, Pirates of the Caribbean II: Battle for Buccaneer Gold opened at DisneyQuest at Florida's Walt Disney World Resort.
+In 2000, Pirates of the Caribbean: Battle for Buccaneer Gold opened at DisneyQuest at Florida's Walt Disney World Resort.
 On this ride, up to five players board a virtual pirate ship to sail around a small 3-D world.
 Players may fire cannons at other virtual pirate ships; if opposing ships are sunk, their treasure will be "stolen".

 Video game developer Ron Gilbert has often said that the ambience for the Monkey Island video game series was partially inspired by the Disney ride.
 One obvious homage is the prison scene in Monkey Island 2: LeChuck's Revenge, in which the player needs to retrieve the cell key from a dog using a bone.
 Although the dog in the scene is named Walt, it is named after game artist Steve Purcell's dog and not after Walt Disney.

 On May 25, 2007, Pirate's Lair on Tom Sawyer Island opened at Disneyland park on the existing Tom Sawyer's Island section of the park.
 It features include new additions to the caves.
 The island also featured a 20-minute stunt show featuring character Captain Jack Sparrow when it first opened.